Federal Congress of Oportia

 Senate of Oportia

-The Senate embodies the principle of equal representation for each of Oportia's 15 city-states, regardless of their population size.
-It is composed of two Senators from each city-state, bringing the total to 30 Senators, all of whom are elected by the popular vote.
-This structure ensures that each city-state has an equal voice in the legislative process, counterbalancing the population-proportional representation in the Chamber of Deputies.
+The Senate embodies the principle of equal representation for each of Oportia's 33 city-states, regardless of their population size.
+It is composed of two Senators from each city-state, bringing the total to 66 Senators, all of whom are elected by the popular vote.
+In addition to the 66 Senators, the Federal Chancellor of Oportia serves as the President of the Senate of Oportia.

 Current Make-Up